flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

       | 27  | TERRAIN AHEAD          |

 - `A32NX_EGPWS_ALERT_{1 | 2}_DISCRETE_WORD_2`
     - Data word for GPWS alerts.
-Used for displaying alerts on the PFD (on the A380)
+Used for displaying alerts on the PFD (on the A380) or on the GPWS visual indicators on the A320
     - Arinc429<Discrete>
     - | Bit |          Description         |
       |:---:|:----------------------------:|